rails/rails/guides/source/action_text_overview.md

 ### Avoiding N+1 Queries

-If you wish to preload the dependent ActionText::RichText model, assuming your rich text field is named content, you can use the named scope:
+If you wish to preload the dependent `ActionText::RichText` model, assuming your rich text field is named `content`, you can use the named scope:

 ```ruby
 Message.all.with_rich_text_content # Preload the body without attachments.